How to Test a Discord Bot: Proof It Works (Checklist)

 Ready to build your own bot?

 Stop reading, start building.
-Create your first Discord bot in minutes—no code required.
+Create your first Discord bot with no code required.

 Get Started Free